mage2cookbook/mage2cookbook-sample-docker-apache/README.md

 Tip: Open a second terminal window and run `docker exec -it magento2 bash` this allows you to enter the Magento 2 container.
 All files are located in `/var/www/magento2/htdocs`.
 To enter the MySQL database use `docker exec -it mysql bash`

-Magento username = admin
+Magento username = admin,
-Magento password = password123
+Magento password = password123,
 Backend URL	 = /admin

 # Useful Docker commands